 How do you reinvigorate a company, and energise employees to push forward and challenge the norm?
 You start by creating a new brand identity that inspires the spirit of revolution in everyone.

 Our client aspires to be the global innovator in communications software.
 Following acquisition and growth, their first step was to change the company name to Invosys.
-And a new company name needs a new brand design that communicates what the company aspires to in future, without forgetting past achievements.
+And a new company name needs a new business brand design that communicates what the company aspires to in future, without forgetting past achievements.

 Inspired by our client’s energy and vision, we developed the brand theme The Revolution is Calling, a powerful internal call to arms that also attracts attention externally in an industry filled with corporate messages that may lack that degree of creativity and energy.